axa-ch-webhub-cloud/pattern-library/README.md

 ## Build Pattern Library components in your own application

-Pattern Library components are exported to npm with 2 types of build artifacts: `/dist/index.js` in ES5 JavaScript and `/lib/index.*` in ES6.
+Pattern Library components are exported to npm with 2 types of build artifacts: `/dist/index.js` and `/lib/index.*` in ES2019.
 If you use the Pattern Library in AXA's DX WebHub context, you don't have to worry about this topic.
 All others, please read on.

 The de-facto standard in the frontend community is to render `/lib` exports as ESM, i.e. **ES5** + **import/export**.
 Due to the nature of web components and lit-element, however, we are forced to export in ES6.
 For more details, see the [custom element specification](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-autonomous-example).